cceh/m-salt-api/doc/src/index.rst

    The `mimetype` parameter indicates the mimetype of the resource.
 It MUST be the same as the content-type of the server's response.

-   The `canonical` parameter MUST be true iff the `url` represents the canonical, citeable URL for the article.
+   The type :mimetype:`text/x-html-literal` is a custom mimetype used to indicate that the article HTML has been included literally in the `text` parameter instead of being referenced by URL.
+Including the article's text may save the client one trip to the server.

    The `embeddable` parameter SHOULD be true if the resource (or the element pointed to by `root`) is embeddable, eg.: